daytonaio/content/definitions/20240819_definition_ephemerality.md

 ---
-title: 'Ephemerality'
+title: "Ephemerality"
 description:
-  'Ephemerality refers to the temporary and transient nature of an object, system, or process that exists only for a short duration.
-In the context of cloud development environments and software development, ephemeral environments are short-lived and disposable systems created on-demand for temporary use.'
+  "Ephemerality refers to the temporary and transient nature of an object, system, or process that exists only for a short duration.
+In the context of cloud development environments and software development, ephemeral environments are short-lived and disposable systems created on-demand for temporary use."
 ---

 # Ephemerality